tech-acs/crvs-smart-ig/input/pagecontent/smart_cr_card.md

 * **`credentialValueSet`**.
 Restricts the request by FHIR content such as "any standardized vaccine code for mpox".
 See [CR card Valuesets](https://terminology.smarthealth.cards/artifacts.html#terminology-value-sets).
-Valueset-based filters apply to the FHIR Resources within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
+Valueset-based filters apply to the ACSA STD Resources within the CR card payload at `.vc.credentialSubject.fhirBundle.entry[].resource`.
 For RegisteredBirths, the `RegisteredBirth.vaccineCode` is evaluated.
 For Observations, the `Observation.code` is evaluated.
 Multiple `credentialValueSet` parameters